ofbeaton/granite-php/README.md

 # granite
 Strict PHP Coding Style enforced by [CodeSniffer 3.x](https://github.com/squizlabs/PHP_CodeSniffer).
 Can also process javascript and css files if configured.

+## How does this differ from [granite-lite](https://github.com/ofbeaton/granite-lite)?

+`granite` enforces many documentation (docblock) and comment styles.
+`granite-lite` only enforces its styles on code, not comments.

+For example, you may find `granite` useful for your project source, and `granite-lite` for your test suite.

 ## Installing via Composer

 The recommended way to install Granite is through